HadockKali/battleye-user-mode-bypass/README.md

 ## ⚠️ BE Exploit
 ![Build](https://img.shields.io/badge/Build-Passing!-green)

 #### [WARNING] This exploit has been patched by EAC!
-You can still learn from this repository or even research furthure exploiting.
+You can still learn from this repository or even research further exploiting.
 Thank you!

 BattlEye exploit, it s**ts on their security, literally.